rohansinha/SIMPLE/README.md

 It will be better to keep track of genre: more preference to genre over artist

-3.Later, we can have a "General Mode" : where songs will be predicted purely on the basis of how the user reacts to the song till now its independent of time
+3.Later, we can have a **General Mode** : where songs will be predicted purely on the basis of how the user reacts to the song till now its independent of time

 4.other **Climate Mode** : User listens to certain no of songs.
 Many songs are not heard yet . **SIMPLE** understands the features of the song heard during that climate mode.